Difficulty: Medium, Asked-in: Google, Facebook, Microsoft, Amazon, Flipkart, Hike, Morgan Stanley

 return False

-Suppose we use an in-place O(nlogn) sorting algorithm heap sort.
-The critical question is: What would be the time complexity of the two-pointers while loop?
-Here is an idea: Based on the comparison, we are moving either the left or right pointer by 1.
-In the worst case, we will access each array element using two pointers.
-So time complexity of two pointers while loop = O(n).
+Suppose we use an in-place O(n log n) sorting algorithm like heap sort.
+The critical question is: What would be the time complexity of the while loop?
+Here's an idea: Based on the comparison, we either move the left or right pointer by 1.
+In the worst case, we will access each array element using the while loop.
+So the time complexity of the while loop is O(n).

-Overall time complexity = Time complexity of heap sort + Time complexity of while loop = O (nlogn) + O(n) = O (nlogn).
-Space complexity = O(1) because we use constant extra space.
+Overall time complexity = Time complexity of heap sort + Time complexity of the while loop = O(n log n) + O(n) = O(n log n).
+In the code, we are using constant extra space because heap sort is an in-place sorting algorithm.
+So space complexity is O(1).

 bool checkPairSum(int X[], int n, int targetSum)